How Sir William Stephenson, the man called Intrepid, opened Whitby’s Camp X

 Roald Dahl, later famous for novels like Charlie and the Chocolate Factory also attended the Camp.

-A statue of Stephenson was erected in Whitby last spring and a street, a school, a Legion Hall and Intrepid Park are all named after him.
+A statue of Stephenson was erected in Whitby, and a street, a school, a Legion Hall, and Intrepid Park are all named after him.

-After the war Stephenson went on to be knighted by King George VI in 1945, received the Medal of Merit from U.S. President Harry Truman in 1946 (the first non-American so honoured) and was awarded the Order of Canada in 1979.
+After the war, Stephenson was knighted by King George VI in 1945, received the Medal of Merit from U.S. President Harry Truman in 1946 (the first non-American to be honoured), and was awarded the Order of Canada in 1979.